AnthCol/SDF-Molecule-Viewer/README.md

     - multipart package (pip install multipart)

 Step 2:
-    Run the "make" command in the terminal
+    Run the "make" command in the terminal (you may need to update the python paths in the makefile)

 Step 3:
     Run the following export command in the terminal: